Turnover: indicators to analyze and reduce it

 SQORUS is your partner of choice in this process, providing expertise, innovation and personalized support.
 Contact us today to discuss your specific requirements.

-Let’s now turn to the second part of our study, due out on Thursday April 4, 2024, where we’ll be applying exploratory analysis techniques to dissect turnover and understand its impacting variables.
+Let’s turn now to the second part of our study, where we’ll apply exploratory analysis techniques to deconstruct turnover and understand its impacting variables.

 We seek to identify recurring patterns and anomalies, in order to distinguish voluntary departures from other forms of turnover.
 This understanding will pave the way towardsoptimizing payroll costs, enabling us to develop targeted strategies for retaining talent and reducing the costs associated with high turnover..